HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 │   ├── page.js                   # the main page of the app with all the formating and order of components i.e where the map, location etc are and there logic along with the user inputs
 │   └── places_fetch              # contains the logic for fetching places from google places api to give to the processor for it to forward it to flask
 │   └── places_processing.js      # this is where all the inputs are recived and where we get the places send it to flask get its response and resturn the result to the page
+│   └── user_location.js          # This is where we get the user's initilal location from ipapi api.
 ├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── server.py                 # the main flask server file where we get the data from the app files and then the llm is prompted to return a result back to the user